The Power-Set Construction for Tree Algebras: Non-linear trees

 In particular, $s$~and~$r$ only differ in the labelling of the variables.
 But $s,r \in \bbT^\circ A$ implies that the variables appear in the same order in both trees.
 Hence, $s = r$ and it follows that $\tau \circ \sigma = \rho$.
 Consequently,

 (c)--(f) We have

 (g) By~(c), we have

 \upqed \end{proof} We can understand point~(a) of this lemma as saying that~$\bbT^\times$ is a retract of~$\bbX\bbT^\circ$, but only as functors, not necessarily as monads.
-For the latter we first have to establish that $\bbX\bbT^\circ$ forms a monad and that the operations $\un$~and~$\re_0$ are morphisms of monads. \begin{Prop} \leavevmode \begin{enuma} \item $\bbX\bbT^\circ$~forms a monad with multiplication
+For the latter we first have to establish that $\bbX\bbT^\circ$ forms a monad and that the operations $\un$~and~$\re_0$ are morphisms of monads.